mcpython4-coding/Documentation/mcpython/common/world/Chunk.md

                 replace_existing=True,
                 ):

-            Adds an block to the given position
+            Adds a block to the given position
             :param position: the position to add
             :param block_name: the name of the block or an instance of it
             :param immediate: if the block should be shown if needed